 - Functional electrical stimulators

-- Upper extremity functional electrical stimulators (e.g. NESS H200, Handmaster) are covered when documented improvement has been shown in the supervised rehabilitation setting for patients with upper limb paralysis due to cervical spinal cord injury or chronic upper extremity paresis due to stroke.
+- Upper extremity functional electrical stimulators (e.g. NESS H200, Handmaster) are covered when documented improvement has been shown in the supervised rehabilitation setting for members with upper limb paralysis due to cervical spinal cord injury or chronic upper extremity paresis due to stroke.

 Indications that are not covered